Vaahtopahvi/memory-game/README.md

     - Cards are shuffled after every click to make memory game more difficult.
 It is done by creating a new shuffled array of Pokemon data

 7. **Help Popup**
     - You can find a help button in the bottom right corner of the page.
 After clicked, it shows a message to tell you how to play the game.
-It toggles `help` state that is a boolean
+It toggles `help` state that is a boolean.
+PHEW!

 ## Thoughts and comments